micronDLA/SDK/C API.md

 `int nlayers`: number of layers to run in the model.
 Use -1 if you want to run the entire model.

-**Return value:** Pointer to Snowflake object.
+**Return value:** Pointer to the Inference Engine object.

 ## snowflake_init

-Loads a bitfile on an FPGA if necessary and prepares to run Snowflake.
+Loads a bitfile on an FPGA if necessary and prepares to run on the Inference Engine.
 Load instructions and parameters.

 ***Parameters:***

-`void *cmemo`: pointer to Snowflake object.
+`void *cmemo`: pointer to the Inference Engine object.

 `const char* fbitfile`: path to the bitfile.
 Send empty string &quot;&quot; if you want to bypass loading a bitfile.
 In this case it will use a bitfile that is already loaded on the FPGA.

-`const char* inbin`: path to a file with Snowflake instructions.
+`const char* inbin`: path to a file with the Inference Engine instructions.

-`unsigned* outsize`: returns number of output values that Snowflake will return. swoutsize is number of output values for `snowflake_run`.
+`unsigned* outsize`: returns number of output values that the Inference Engine will return. swoutsize is number of output values for `snowflake_run`.

-**Return value:** Pointer to Snowflake object.
+**Return value:** Pointer to the Inference Engine object.

 ## snowflake_run